deciduously/deciduously-com-sunfish/content/blog/rust_your_own_lisp/post.md

 ---
 cover_image: https://res.cloudinary.com/practicaldev/image/fetch/s--AL977crl--/c_imagga_scale,f_auto,fl_progressive,h_420,q_auto,w_1000/https://thepracticaldev.s3.amazonaws.com/i/hpy6695aug72kxxj300s.jpg
-edited: 2019-06-04T12:00:00.000Z
+date: 2019-06-04T12:00:00.000Z
 title: Rust Your Own Lisp
-published: true
 description: An overview of my Rust translation of orangeducks Build Your Own Lisp
+tags:
+  - rust
+  - beginners
-tags: rust, beginners, lisp
+  - lisp
 ---

 This is a fuller walk-through of the code I talked about in a previous post, [Solving Problems by Avoiding Them](https://dev.to/deciduously/solving-problems-by-avoiding-them-58dm).

 The project is a translation of [Build Your Own Lisp](http://www.buildyourownlisp.com/) by [orangeduck](http://theorangeduck.com/page/about) into [Rust](https://www.rust-lang.org/).
 His book is fantastic, both as an introduction to C and an introduction to writing an interpreter.

 This post is nowhere close to a replacement for that text, by a long shot - go read the book.
 It's excellent.
 In translating to Rust, though, there are a few necessary differences worth noting.
 This post does not include the code in its entirety but rather examples of each concept, and may be useful for anyone attempting a similar project or translation of their own in Rust.
 I've also removed most debug logging for clarity.
 The full implementation can be found in [this repo](https://github.com/deciduously/blispr).

 I learned a lot about C, interpreters, and Rust from this project, and highly recommend the exercise.
 For better or worse (probably worse), I've called this implementation `blispr`.

 ## Rustyline

 First thing's first, we've got to collect us some strings.
 I highly recommend [`rustyline`](https://github.com/kkawakam/rustyline), a pure-Rust `readline` implementation.
 You get line editing, keyboard commands, and command history out of the box.
 This is all you have to do:

 ```rust
 fn repl(e: &mut Lenv) -> Result<()> {